csc301-fall2014/CSC301H1F-L5101-Home/week4-tutorial-jeff.md

 * Sequencing is expensive, but lots of biology labs need it
     * So, universities establish central sequencing centre
 * You pay sequencing centre from your lab budget
-    * You give them sample, they give you back the digital asequence
+    * You give them sample, they give you back the digital sequence

 The users
 ----